YashKamal12/YashKamal12/README.md

 ### 🚀 About Me

-- 💻 Full Stack Web Developer — MERN stack & .NET ecosystem
+- 💻 Full Stack Web Developer
 - ☕ Also build software applications using **Java**
 - 🌱 Exploring **TypeScript** and **ASP.NET Core Web API**
 - 📫 Reach me on LinkedIn or Instagram (links below)